zachlatta/2-dollar-dinosaurs/README.md

 # 2-dollar-dinosaurs

-*Note: One of the employees at the company that enables this to happen has reached out to us and told us that we permission to continue using this script*
+*Note: If we use this script, the company who runs the service we are ordering through pays for the difference in the order so restaurants still are paid fairly.
+We have spoken to an employee at this comany who likes our cause and has given us permission to continue using this script to fund our activities.*

+---

 Abandon all hope, ye who enter here.
 The code is bad.
 The script is bad.
 But it _works_.
 I say that tentatively.